hgeorgsch/pai-exercises/Labyrinth/README.md

 Implement a class with a method `move(state)` which returns a move or `None`.

-The argument `state' is a `State` object with the following important
+The argument `state` is a `State` object with the following important
 methods:

 + `moves()` returns a list of valid moves.